Rise: A Feminist Book Project

 Mid-November: Committee members will conduct a “straw poll” of the nominated books.
 Any books on which all members vote No will be stricken from consideration.

-Rise Virtual Deliberations (usually mid-January)
+Rise Virtual Deliberations (January)

 Committee members meet to discuss nominated books and reach consensus on the final list.
 Any business that should be addressed by the whole committee is conducted at these meetings as well.